ministryofjustice/opg-ansible-roles/roles/ecs-app/Readme.md

 This role is used to deploy an ECS based service to an ECS cluster.

-If the cluster does not exist, it will be created.
+[WIP] If the cluster does not exist, it will be created.

 The app metadata is used to define the cluster, service and task definitions.
+The app metadata uses the same format as for the ec2-app, with some new attributes to differentiate between ecs-app data and ec2-app data.
+The goal is to allow a single dict of applications which will be deployed using either role.

 Security
 --------